 - Tax Controversy: Ms. Buckley represents clients in all aspects of tax controversies, from audit through litigation.
 Her cases involve deficiency assessments, innocent spouse claims, overdue returns, partnership audits, collection due process, employment taxes, fraud and offshore tax compliance.

 - Collection Matters: Ms. Buckley helps clients resolve unpaid federal and state taxes through various means, including Offer and Compromise and Installment Agreement.
 She also resolves liens and levies filed by taxing authorities.

 - Business Tax Planning: Ms. Buckley helps clients choose and form new business entities, and negotiates the acquisition and sale of businesses.

-Ms. Buckley currently serves on the Executive Board for the California Bar Association’s Taxation Section; she formerly served as Chair of the Young Tax Lawyers for the California Bar Association and Vice-Chair of the Corporate and Pass-Through Committee; and is a Past Chair of the San Diego County Bar Association’s Tax Section.
+Ms. Buckley currently serves on the Executive Board for the California Lawyer’s Association’s Taxation Section; she formerly served as Chair of the Young Tax Lawyers for the State Bar of California Bar and Vice-Chair of the Corporate and Pass-Through Committee; and is a Past Chair of the San Diego County Bar Association’s Tax Section.
 Ms. Buckley is also an active member of San Diego Downtown Rotary, Club 33.